What is a Python developer?

 No matter what kind of Python programmer you want to become, you need to learn and master the basics of Python - it's a high-level programming language, which means it's closer to human language than machine language.
 If you open a Python code for beginners, you can at least get a rough idea of what you're doing by reading it.

 To be able to read and write basic syntax, you must first understand the importance of the data types used in Python (binary types, variables, strings).
-Then you need to understand and practice conditional operations, manipulating numeric and character data, functions, and importing and exporting files.
+Then you need to understand and practice conditional operations, manipulating numeric and character data, and functions, and importing and exporting files.